Pkg of 100

 We have also had customers report the resin is not curing properly only to find that they are using a sandwich wrap or some other plastic material that is coated with UV protective materials.
 Good for protecting food, but not so good for curing resin.

 Tech Tips – My Curing Tab is too Small!

 Large star and combination breaks present a number of challenges, but with a little extra time and care you can show a dramatic cosmetic improvement upon completion.

 Cracks may extend beyond the edges of a standard curing tab.
 A fact that is often overlooked and that may cause a repair to fail.
 The problem is that even if the cracks are properly filled, they will not be properly cured if not completely covered before curing.

 Obviously, the solution is simple.
-Use multiple curing tabs, or strips of curing film to make sure every crack is completely covered.
-Run a little thin resin along the surface of filled cracks to help curing tabs stick and properly seal the surface of the crack.
-One drop every couple of inches is plenty if properly spread with an eye dropper or syringe.
+Use multiple curing tabs or strips of curing film to make sure every crack is completely covered.
+Run a little thin resin along the surface of filled cracks to help the curing tabs stick and properly seal the surface of the crack.
+One drop every couple of inches is plenty if properly spread with an eyedropper or syringe.